This is the current edition of the LPO Constitution and Bylaws, as amended by registered Libertarians in 2022 by mail ballot. Download here.

 No director position thus created may possess any authority that is not already possessed by the board of directors as a whole.

-The outgoing board of directors must schedule a transitional board meeting to occur within 30 days after the new directors are elected.
+The outgoing board of directors must schedule a transitional board meeting to occur no later than the day after the regular convention.
 At this board meeting, the term of office for the outgoing directors ends and the term of office for the incoming directors begins.
 The incoming directors must elect a chairperson and vice chairperson from among the board of directors at this meeting.

 The board of directors must adopt a policy establishing regular board meetings.
 In the absence of such a policy, the board of directors meets at the call of the chairperson.